-So – why should you consider headless commerce for you new commerce solution?
+So — why should you consider headless commerce for your new commerce solution?

 - You will gain a competitive advantage compared to other market players.
-By always searching for the next “best-of-breed” services for all aspects on your ecommerce solution, you will be able to give your customers the most optimal user experience, for example through personalization, search functionality, or omnichannel management.
+By always searching for the next “best-of-breed” services for all aspects of your e-commerce solution, you will be able to give your customers the most optimal user experience, for example through personalization, search functionality, or omnichannel management.

 - You will get extreme flexibility in your solution.
 By using pre-existing microservices on different functionalities, your time to implement the changes will be reduced dramatically.
 You see something interesting today, you can implement that solution tomorrow, without being locked to your main solution, or depending on your supplier’s internal roadmaps.